 - From the Nodes Palette, drag and drop a Navigation node to the service designer.

 Drag and drop other nodes to create a flow.
+Make sure the flow starts with a Start node.

 Path to Navigate: A drop-down list that shows the paths configured in the Routes tab of the Studio application page.
 See Add Routes to learn more.
 To assign a path, you can either: